 That’s the nautical address for a wonderful treasure that so many have discovered through the years – Holden Beach!
-And it’s certainly being recognized as a treasure here in Brunswick County, North Carolina, as we celebrate its 50th birthday along with the Town of Holden Beach on February 14, 2019.
+And it was certainly recognized as a treasure here in Brunswick County, North Carolina, as we celebrated its 50th birthday along with the Town of Holden Beach on February 14, 2019.

 A Little Background

-Holden Beach is perched on the Atlantic Ocean in the southern tip of the county, bounded by Shallotte Inlet to the west, Lockwood’s Folly Inlet to the east, and the Intracoastal Waterway to the north.
-It’s known for its lovely beaches, rich coastal heritage, friendly locals, and as being one of the “Top 10 Family Beaches” in the nation.
-The island boasts a long family history of developing and serving in the community and a concerted effort to preserve the quieter, family-friendly culture.
+Holden Beach is perched on the Atlantic Ocean at the southern tip of the county, bounded by Shallotte Inlet to the west, Lockwood’s Folly Inlet to the east, and the Intracoastal Waterway to the north.
+It’s known for its lovely beaches, rich coastal heritage, friendly locals, and as one of the “Top 10 Family Beaches” in the nation.
+The island boasts a long history of preserving a quieter, family-friendly culture.

 A Walk Down Memory Lane

 Holden’s Beach, as some of the locals still say, is one of the three South Brunswick Islands that are man-made south-facing barrier islands formed when the North Carolina section of the Intracoastal Waterway (ICW) was constructed between 1930 and 1940.
 The eight-mile long Holden Beach is the largest, with minimal commercial development.
 It also has the longest family history, starting with Benjamin Holden’s pre-American Revolution land grant acquisition in 1756 from King George II.
 Following Holden’s death 10 years later, the land was divided among his three sons, with the land eventually being inherited by grandson William Holden, followed by his namesake, who divided the property among his six surviving children.
 They, along with their offspring, have played various roles in the expansion and development of the island and mainland through the years.